Bloggbild för: Guide: How to Take Care of Your Liver

 Two hands surrounding a liver-shaped green leaf.
 Illustration of a healthy liver.

-Green Juice
+Green juice

-Herbs for the Liver
+Herbs for the liver

-Supplements for the Liver
+Supplements for the liver

-Nutrients that can support the liver are Vitamin C, Vitamin B12, Zinc, Selenium, Magnesium, Glutathione and CoQ10.
+Nutrients that can support the liver are Vitamin C, Vitamin B12, Zinc, Selenium, Magnesium, Glutathione, and CoQ10.

 Fasting/Detox

-Regularly giving yourself a period of extra clean eating or fasting where you nourish your body with juices and supportive herbs is one of the best things you can do to give your liver space to "deep clean" and regenerate itself.
 There are many different cleanses and philosophies around this.
-Our experience is that the important thing is to be kind to yourself and find something that suits you specifically.
-Cleanses that require extreme discipline and cause hunger/nausea are usually not recommended as they can do more harm than good, since too many toxins are released at once and overexert both the body and mind.
+Our experience is that what's important is to be kind to yourself and find something that suits you specifically.
+Cleanses that require extreme discipline and hunger/nausea are usually not recommended as they can do more harm than good, since too many toxins are released at once and overstrain both body and mind.

 Tom Lidström